lineceptorg/react-browser-navigator/README.md

-# Introduction

-## A Single React Module to Access Browser Navigator Properties
+# A Single React Module to Access Browser Navigator Properties

 This package serves as the React implementation of the [Navigator interface](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) (`windows.navigator`).
 Among other things, the Navigator interface allows us to get useful information out of the browser such as **network connection** (`onLine`) and the **geographic coordinates** of the browser (`geoLocation`).